-Newport, Lincoln Redwood Drive, Lincoln Corringham Road, Gainsborough Heapham Road, Gainsborough Queensway, Gainsborough Grantham Road, Sleaford Lincoln Road, Sleaford Sturton by Stow village centre Waddington village centre Washingborough village centre Welton village centre Witham St Hughs village centre
+Corringham Road, Gainsborough Heapham Road, Gainsborough Queensway, Gainsborough Grantham Road, Sleaford Washingborough village centre Welton village centre Welton, Ryland Bridge Witham St Hughs village centre I Lincoln Road, Sleaford

 The boundaries of Tier 1 to 4 centres referred to in this table, together with Primary Shopping Areas within Lincoln City Centre, and in Gainsborough, Sleaford and Market Rasen town centres are defined on the Policies Map and will be the focus for comparison shopping in Central Lincolnshire.
 For all other centres the Primary Shopping Areas are the same as the centre boundaries as shown on the Policies Map.